nils-braun/b2luigi/docs/advanced/development.rst

         pre-commit  # run pre-commit manually, checks all staged ("added") changes

    In particular, the python files are checked with `flake8`_ for syntax and `PEP 8`_ style errors.
-I would recommend using an IDE or editor which automatically highlights errors with flake8 or a similar python linter (e.g. pylint).
+I recommend using an IDE or editor which automatically highlights errors with flake8 or a similar python linter (e.g. pylint).